 - Dry white wine - Red meat generally requires red wine but this recipe works perfectly with white wine or vermouth.
 Use any type of white wine that you would happily drink.

-- Cheese - Use your favorite hard cheese but pecorino or parmesan are the best options for pasta dishes.
+- Cheese - Use your favorite hard cheese but pecorino cheese or parmesan cheese are the best options for pasta dishes.
 Try and avoid ready-grated cheese as it contains preservatives and they don't melt together as well when cooking.

-Making this comforting dish is very easy and straightforward.
 However, to achieve the best results you need to follow a few simple steps:

 Brown the Meat

-Heat a large wok or heavy-based pan on low heat then add olive oil, garlic and bay leaves.
-Sauté until the garlic slightly turns brown.
+Heat a large Dutch oven or heavy-bottomed pot on low heat then add olive oil, garlic, and bay leaves.

-Turn the heat up, add the lamb and sauté until brown.
 You can skip browning the meat if you are using leftover lamb for your ragu sauce.

-Simmer The Sauce
+Simmer the Sauce

 Pour the dry white wine into the pan and reduce until syrupy consistency.
-Add the sweet red peppers and chilli (if using), then sauté for a few minutes.

-Stir in the tomato paste then add the chopped tomatoes, black pepper, salt and stock.
-Bring the pan to a boil and lower the heat.
+Stir in the tomato paste then add the chopped tomatoes, black pepper, salt, and stock.

 Gently simmer for 2 hours or until the meat is tender and there is hardly any liquid in the pan.